kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/20-deploy/01-minification.md

 * The build task won't do anything
     - It will just be called to run other build tasks

+## Copy all images to `dist`
 * Create a task that will copy all of our images files over to the `dist` folder and also compress the image files before they reach their destination

+## What is `!`
 * The `!` allows us to **exclude** certain files from the previous path

-    - Why do we need to exclude certain files?
+### Why do we need to exclude certain files?
-        + Our icons folder is used to generate a consolidated SVG or PNG file so we don't need to include the icons folder as it is not used in production
+* Our icons folder is used to generate a consolidated SVG or PNG file so we don't need to include the icons folder as it is not used in production

 ## Import build file
 `gulpfile.js`